Gone Today - Gone For Good!

 The shooting of grey squirrels is something we are equipped to tackle and where required, offer a service that compliments our other methods of control.

-Shooting squirrels is a last resort because it is rarely a simple or viable process to ensure this is carried out legally and humanely where the squirrels are within a residential building or public area.
+Shooting squirrels is a last resort because it is rarely a viable or straightforward process to ensure this is carried out legally and humanely where the squirrels are within a residential building or public area.

 Humane Squirrel Control - The Alternatives

 Shooting, trapping and poisoning grey squirrels has its place, but the very best option is to have the roof proofed to ensure that squirrels cannot enter the loft again.
-This option is far more costly than poison or trapping, but it is a complete solve that will pay for itself over a number of years.
+This option is far more costly than poison or trapping, but it is a complete solution that will pay for itself over many years.

 The other point to be aware of is the damage already caused to your belongings, wiring, roofing felt, membrane and insulation.
 If left unresolved the squirrels can cause you thousands in damage that you will not be insured for.